Characterizing two-dimensional superconductivity via nanoscale noise magnetometry with single-spin qubits: Noise in Longitudinal sector

 \subsection{Longitudinal conductivity and collective modes in monolayers}

 We describe spontaneous symmetry breaking via the Ginzburg-Landau free energy:

-where $d$ is the thickness of the film (along this thickness the order parameter remains homogeneous). ${\cal \bm A}(\bm r)$ is the in-plane vector potential at $z = 0$.
+where $d$ is the thickness of the film (along this thickness the superconducting order parameter $\psi$ remains homogeneous), ${\cal \bm A}(\bm r)$ is the in-plane vector potential at $z = 0$, and $m^*$ is the effective Cooper pair mass.
 We assume overdamped order-parameter dynamics, captured by a time-dependent Ginzburg Landau (GL) equation \cite{Tinkham}:

 where $\tau$ is a dimensionless parameter characterizing the order parameter relaxation time. $\phi$ is the scalar potential, and we choose the gauge where $\phi = 0$. $\delta \mu = \chi^{-1} \rho$ is the electrochemical potential describing the coupling between the order parameter and charge fluctuations ($\rho$ is the two-dimensional charge density). $\chi^{-1}$ is the inverse compressibility, a phenomenological parameter in our approach.
-The two-dimensional superconducting current density reads:
+The two-dimensional superconducting current density reads as

 We also have the current density due to quasiparticles, which we write as:

 where ${\cal \bm E}$ is the in-plane electric field at $z =0$, $\bm q$ is the in-plane momentum.
 The conservation of charge is expressed in the continuity equation: